 If you want to discover Amsterdam’s best food, then you should consider doing this 2-hour food tour.
-This tour takes you to some of Amsterdam’s best food spots, where you can taste famous Dutch dishes including poffertjes (mini-pancakes), Gouda chees, Stroopwafel, and Bitterballen (these are my favorite).
-All the tasters on this tour are free, but as mentioned before they do ask if you can pay what you think the tour is worth.
+This tour takes you to some of Amsterdam’s best food spots, where you can taste famous Dutch dishes such as poffertjes (mini-pancakes), Gouda cheese, Stroopwafel, and Bitterballen.
+All the tasters on this tour are free, but the tour company does ask that you pay what you think the tour is worth.
 To book this tour, visit the tour company’s website and register online.
 Check availability and book the tour here.

 Booking is required, with a maximum of 15 people per group.
 To learn more and book your walking tour, visit their site here.